OnePointGlobal/OnePoint-API-Documentation-V2/docs/Account.md

 > For more information visit the [main page](../README.md)

-The Account API's are made up of the following:
+The Account APIs are made up of the following:

 ## Login
 Before any other API is used you will need a Session Id.
 This API requests one.